WWE News: Triple H Shares Update On Ronda Rousey’s Return

 Ronda Rousey has been absent from WWE television ever since she lost her Raw Women’s Championship to Becky Lynch in the historic all-women triple threat main event at WrestleMania 35.
-Rumor has it she took a break from the company to start a family, but she might be set to return to the squared circle very soon.
+Rumor has it she took a break from the company to start a family, but she might be set to return to the squared circle soon.

-As quoted by Wrestling Inc., Triple H was asked about Rousey’s return during a recent media scrum.
+As quoted by Wrestling Inc., Triple H was asked about Rousey’s return during a recent media event.
 While he didn’t have a specific date in mind, he did confirm that she’s coming back eventually and is seemingly eager about it.

 “Don’t have a specific timeline, but she’s with us.
 This is family for her.
 She’s coming back.
 She has said it, she calls us all the time.
 I think the biggest tear for her right now is trying to do what she wants in her personal life and just missing this.
 There’s… it’s hard to explain, there is a brotherhood and a sisterhood here that’s deep with people.”